Yext (NYSE:YEXT) Releases Q3 2022 Earnings Guidance

-A number of research firms recently commented on YEXT.
-Morgan Stanley decreased their target price on shares of Yext from $13.00 to $12.00 and set an underweight rating for the company in a research report on Friday, September 3rd.
-Needham & Company LLC reaffirmed a buy rating and issued a $18.00 price target on shares of Yext in a report on Friday, September 3rd.
-DA Davidson decreased their price target on shares of Yext from $18.00 to $16.50 and set a buy rating for the company in a report on Friday, September 3rd.
-Finally, Zacks Investment Research cut shares of Yext from a hold rating to a sell rating in a report on Thursday.
-Two research analysts have rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $16.75.
+Several equities analysts recently weighed in on the stock.
+Needham & Company LLC restated a buy rating and issued a $18.00 price objective on shares of Yext in a report on Friday, September 3rd.
+Morgan Stanley cut their price objective on shares of Yext from $13.00 to $12.00 and set an underweight rating on the stock in a report on Friday, September 3rd.
+DA Davidson cut their price objective on shares of Yext from $18.00 to $16.50 and set a buy rating on the stock in a report on Friday, September 3rd.
+Finally, Zacks Investment Research lowered shares of Yext from a hold rating to a sell rating in a report on Thursday, September 9th.
+Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of Hold and a consensus target price of $16.75.

 Yext, Inc is an emerging growth company engages in software development.
 It offers a cloud-based digital knowledge platform, which allows businesses manage their digital knowledge in the cloud such as financial information, resources and performance of these resources on a consolidated basis and sync it to other application such as Apple Maps, Bing, Cortana, Facebook, Google, Google Maps, Instagram, Siri and Yelp.